MaudDibb/Manda/README.md

 - gallery. this opens up a popup that will display small thumbnails of your previous creations that were saved in local storage.
 Clicking on any of these will load it in.
 - png. this will create a static image of your current mandala session, and start a download
 - save. this stores the current session into localstorage
+- toggle guide lines. hit the g key to toggle the radial lines on/off
+- hide the toolbox. hit t key to hide/restore the toolbox

 # how is it so fast?
 Im using a clever trick where the current set is rendered into an offscreen canvas (not using offscreen api, just noticed that) and copying that into the onscreen canvas on refresh.
 The cursor and radial lines are the only things drawn in realtime.